Mark Sanger

 Mark Sanger (born 13 January 1974) is a British film editor.

 Honours

 In 2014 he was elected as a member of the Academy of Motion Picture Arts and Sciences and also as a member of the American Cinema Editors.

 In July 2018 he was awarded an Honorary Doctor of Arts degree from Solent University.
+In 2018, Sanger released his short directorial debut Reflection, which screened at film festivals such as the International Film Festival of Wales, where it was nominated for Best Short Film.

-In 2021 he became a member of the British Film Editors (BFE).
+In 2021 he became a member of British Film Editors (BFE).